Skip to Content

 Why Should I Get a Prenuptial Agreement?

-All couples can benefit from pursuing a prenuptial agreement regardless of their assets and incomes because it can simplify the process of marriage dissolution when necessary.
+All couples can benefit from pursuing a prenuptial agreement, regardless of their assets and income, because it can simplify the process of divorce when necessary.

 Someone may especially want to create a prenuptial agreement if they: